Back to Wyoming

 Plain English Breakdown

-This act provides property tax exemptions for certain veterans and military members who are residents of Wyoming.
+This act proposes changes to property tax exemptions for veterans and military members who are residents of Wyoming.

 What This Bill Does

-• Provides a property tax exemption for honorably discharged veterans who served in the U.S. armed forces or Wyoming National Guard for at least 18 consecutive months.
+• Provides a property tax exemption for honorably discharged veterans who served at least 18 months in the U.S. armed forces or Wyoming National Guard.

-• Gives a property tax exemption to active or reserve members of the Wyoming National Guard or U.S. Armed Forces who are in good standing.
+• Offers a property tax exemption for active or reserve members of the Wyoming National Guard or U.S. Armed Forces who are in good standing.

-• Offers a property tax exemption to surviving spouses and parents of veterans and military members who meet certain criteria.
+• Gives a property tax exemption to surviving spouses and parents of specified veterans and military members.

 Who It Names or Affects

-• Honorably discharged veterans who served for at least 18 consecutive months
+• Honorably discharged veterans who served at least 18 months in U.S. armed forces or Wyoming National Guard.

-• Active or reserve members of the Wyoming National Guard or U.S. Armed Forces in good standing
+• Active or reserve members of the Wyoming National Guard or U.S. Armed Forces.

-• Surviving spouses and parents of eligible veterans and military members
+• Surviving spouses and parents of specified veterans and military members.

 Terms To Know

-A person who has lived in Wyoming for at least three years.
+A person who has lived in Wyoming for at least one year and intends to remain there indefinitely.

-Active or reserve members of the military who have completed a creditable year of service toward retirement.
+Active or reserve members of the military who have completed a creditable year of service toward retirement benefits.

 Limits and Unknowns

-• The bill did not pass and is now inactive.
+• The bill did not pass in its session and died in committee.

 Bill History